exdev/ex2d/docs/quick-start.md

 This page will quickly guide you through the working pipeline of ex2D's different component and editors.
 After reading this you'll be ready to create your scene with sprites and animations!

+If you haven't import ex2D into your project, please follow the [Installation][4] first.

+[4]: ../installation/

 ## Create Atlas Asset

 Select the folder where you want to put your atlas in **Project View**. **Right click** the folder and select  **Create -> ex2D -> Atlas** to create an atlas asset.